faa2025/ai-security-camera-object-detection/README.md

   ## Libraries
   - Run `pip install requirements.txt` in the virtual environment.
-  - Clone at the root level of the project: Pretrained models library [(https://github.com/tensorflow/models)] & install the Object Detection API accroding to the instructions at https://www.tensorflow.org/hub/tutorials/tf2_object_detection#visualization_tools
+  - Clone at the root level of the project: Pretrained models library (https://github.com/tensorflow/models) & install the Object Detection API accroding to the instructions at https://www.tensorflow.org/hub/tutorials/tf2_object_detection#visualization_tools

   ## Technical requirements:
   - NVIDIA GPU

 # Developer guide
+ - Run `create_obj_model.py` to create the model.
+The model can be chosen from a list of available models.
+The model will be saved under `saved_model` folder.
+ - Schedule the shell script `daylight_monitor.sh` with crontab (instructions included in the script) to run person (and optionally car) inference scripts.
+ - If the Spring Boot application is running on localhost:8080, configure network settings to allow WSL to communicate with the Windows host and port 8080.
- -
+   - add instructions

 # Screenshots